-This course will introduce students to the organisms found in the open ocean as well as in the coastal and inter-tidal zones, how these organisms adapt to the environment, and the factors that control their productivity, distribution and abundance.
-The course will be multi-disciplinary, including aspects of animal biology, physiology, and ecology.
-The course will incorporate lectures with class discussions and will emphasize field work with organisms found in the coastal waters of British Columbia.
-Independent research papers will provide further opportunity for students to explore specific aspects of the biological oceanography of Barkley Sound and the Pacific Northwest.
+This course is a zoology field course to Bamfield Marine Station.
+It will introduce students to the organisms found in the open ocean as well as the coastal and inter-tidal zones, how these organisms adapt to the environment, and the factors that control their productivity, distribution, and abundance.
+It will be multi-disciplinary, including aspects of animal biology, physiology, and ecology.
+It will incorporate lectures and class discussions but emphasize field work with organisms found in the coastal waters off British Columbia.
+Independent research papers will provide further opportunity to explore specific aspects of the Pacific Northwest oceanography.